 I just kept thinking to myself, I am like a hamster on a hamster wheel.
 I kept running and running until I got exhausted and when I was done, I realized I went no where fast.
 Over and over, I went no where fast.
 I just couldn't accept this and I wanted to change.

 When it would all start, the meanness, the repeating of the same words over and over, I would bring up the image of the hamster on the wheel in my mind.
-If you read the comics and you have seen those clouds over the head of the character with the the words in them that is how I did it.
-I just imagined that cloud with the hamster right above my head.
-I saw the hamnster running and running around the wheel.
+I saw the hamster running and running around the wheel.
 Going no where fast.
 There was one big difference.
 The hamster in my image was me.

-I bring up my Imagraph whenever I need to, and I then cross coolly and calmly into Alzheimer's World.
-I am not bent out of shape, I am not feeling those uncontrollable emotions.
-Instead of acting just like my mother, I get calm.
+I brought up my hamster image whenever I needed to, and I then crossed coolly and calmly into Alzheimer's World.
+I was no longer bent out of shape; instead I would get calm.
 Very calm.
-I speak in a low, confident voice.
-I bring her around slowly but surely.
-Although, I sometimes think it is me bringing me around slowly.
+I spoke in a low, confident voice.
+I brought her around slowly but surely.
+Although, I sometimes thought it was me bringing me around slowly.

 The bottom line, I take control of the situation instead of allowing the situation to take control of me over and over and over.